 The curriculum of our MA program is designed to promote graduate students’ development as writers and professionals in eight specific areas.
-Our MA students are professional writers who demonstrate mastery of their craft through
+Our MA students are professional writers, editors, and teachers who demonstrate mastery of their craft through

 - Understanding the history and major theories of their profession